amajmundar1/RShell/README.md

 	}
 	```
 4. Operator
-   - Will have three children classes: ADD, OR and SEMI
+   - Will have three children classes: ADD, OR, and SEMI
 	``` C++
 	class Operator
 	{